Populus tremula 'erecta'

 One answer is to plant something else.
 The closest tree is a North American trembling aspen cultivar called Prairie Skyrise.
 It and a raft of other options are detailed here: Skinny Trees

 Another answer is to build a trellis, and grow vines.
-I don't do vines yet.
+I don't do vines yet (although I have just started this year with grapes).

 Got something to say?
 Tell me: firstname.lastname@example.org